Government gives Pan Pac free pass to buy Hawke's Bay land

 "It will be a huge impact on the communities because if it starts buying out farms then it will lead to a ripple effect that will lead to people having to move out and communities starting to break down."

-He said the only slight upside to the announcement is that the logs will be processed in New Zealand, therefore keeping some jobs here.
+He said the only slight upside to the announcement was that the logs will be processed in New Zealand, keeping some jobs here.

-Sage defended the decision, saying Pan Pac had been in New Zealand since the 1970s, was a large exporter of quality timber and needed to secure its wood supply.
+Sage said Pan Pac had been in New Zealand since the 1970s, was a large exporter of quality timber and needed to secure its wood supply.

 "We want to add value to our forestry exports not just have log exports, and Pan Pac is a company that can do that."

-OIO group manager Vanessa Horne confirmed to RNZ that the deal allowed Pan Pac to buy farm land to convert to forestry.

-Pan Pac managing director Doug Ducker told RNZ the company was likely to use the special consent to buy land around its wood processing mills at Whirinaki, north of Napier, and at Milburn, south of Dunedin.
+Pan Pac managing director Doug Ducker told RNZ the company was likely to buy land around its wood processing mills at Whirinaki, north of Napier, and at Milburn, south of Dunedin.

 He said the pre-approval would make it much easier to compete for land purchases, because the company would not have to wait up to a year for OIO approval.